 - Hover over the Tweet that you wish to embed.

->

-> TweetDeck allows you to filter Tweets across the entire application by text, author, and source.
-To access and edit the global filters:
+TweetDeck allows you to mute Tweets across the entire application by text source.
+To access and edit your keyword mutes:

->

-> - Select which type of global filter you would like to utilize then enter the text of your choice in the given field.
+- Select which type of mute you would like to utilize then enter the text of your choice in the given field.

->

-> You can designate a column for all of a specific user’s live Tweets.
-Just add a Tweet column and search for the user you would like to single out in the search box.
+You can designate a column to display a specific user’s Tweets.
+Just add a Tweet column and search for the user you would like featured in the search box.

->

-> TweetDeck has a powerful set of keyboard shortcuts that allow you to breeze through the app.
+TweetDeck has a powerful set of keyboard shortcuts that allow you to breeze through the app.

 The following shortcuts work from anywhere within TweetDeck: